Moreel Triptych: Right panel

 The right interior wing presents Barbara Moreel with eleven of her thirteen daughters, who all also kneel in prayer before an open book.
 Barbara wears a truncated hennin, a damask silk dress with a white collar, and a wide red belt with a golden buckle.
 They are presented by Saint Barbara, patron of the donor's wife, who is shown standing before the tower where she was, by legend, imprisoned, which through innovative use of perspective, she seems to hold in her hand.

-One of the daughters, Catherine, earlier posed for Memling's 1480 Sibylla Sambetha.
+One of the daughters, Catherine, may have posed for Memling's 1480 Sibylla Sambetha.
 The eldest daughter, shown directly behind Barbra, and also in a black dress, is known to have become a Dominican nun.
 The girl in the light brown clothing, black v-neck and transparent veil has been identified as Maria from her name written in her headband, their second-born daughter, given her linear position in the painting.
 Genealogical research notes that the couple has two daughters named Marie, but it is assumed one died in infancy, and the second was named after her.
 Efforts to name other of the daughters have been unsuccessful.

 Not all of the daughters were painted by Memling; examination by the art historian Dirk De Vos identifies at least six that are later additions layered over the original landscape.
 Some of these additions can be explained by daughters born after the 1484 completion date and were probably added by members of Memling's workshop.
 The left-hand panel containing sons underwent a similar update.